spinnaker/spinnaker.github.io/setup/security/ssl.md

 ```

 Redeploy Spinnaker using `hal deploy apply`.
-The Spinnaker component for which you configured the volume mount should now be using the new trust/key store by
+The Spinnaker component (front 50 in this example) for which you configured the volume mount should now be using the
-default.
+new trust/key store by default.

 ## Next steps